Braun Logo

 Braun Logo 1952

-During this period, the font of the inscription changed to extra-bold and less smooth.
+The inscription’s font was changed to extra bold and less smooth during this period.
 The letters acquired clipped and slightly rounded corners.
 Designers stretched the glyphs upward, making them thinner and taller.

 1995 – today